-Bonso Electronics International Inc. was formed on August 8, 1988 as a limited liability company under the laws of the British Virgin Islands under the name "Golden Virtue Limited."
+Bonso Electronics International Inc. was formed on August 8, 1988 as a limited liability International Business Company under the laws of the British Virgin Islands under the name "Golden Virtue Limited."
 On September 14, 1988, we changed our name to Bonso Electronics International, Inc. We operate under the BVI Business Companies Act.

-Effective as of May 1, 2001 we acquired 100% of the equity of Korona.
+Effective as of May 1, 2001, we acquired 100% of the equity of Korona Haushaltswaren GmbH & Co.
+KG, a limited liability partnership registered in Germany ("Korona").
 Korona markets consumer scale products throughout Europe to retail merchandisers and distributors.
 These products feature contemporary designs using the latest materials and attractive packaging.
+Effective March 31, 2009, we sold assets of Korona to Beurer GmbH, including inventories, accounts receivable, toolings and intellectual property rights.
+We are in the process of liquidating Korona.

-Effective as of August 1, 2002, we acquired 51% of the equity of Gram Precision.
+Effective as of August 1, 2002, we acquired 51% of the equity of Gram Precision Scales Inc. ("Gram Precision").
 Gram Precision is primarily engaged in the distribution and marketing of pocket scales in the United States, Canada, and Europe.
+Effective November 1, 2008, we sold our 51% of the equity in Gram Precision to Mohan Thadani, the founder of Gram Precision.

-In April 2007, we set up a new wholly-owned subsidiary, Bonso USA Inc. Bonso USA Inc. focuses on the sales of industrial scales in the US market.
-We intend to dissolve Bonso USA, Inc.
+In April 2007, we set up a new wholly-owned subsidiary, Bonso USA, Inc., a Nevada corporation ("Bonso USA") to focus on the sales of industrial scales in the U.S. market.
+We are in the process of liquidating Bonso USA.